Kevin-Dudhat/EduBlink/README.md

 # Edublink
-Clone of EduBlink
+Clone of EduBlink <br>
-Created in Html, css and Bootstrap
+Created in Html, css and Bootstrap <br>
-Author - Kevon Dudhat
+Author - Kevin Dudhat